 - We work safely.

 - We treat people with dignity and respect.

 - We respect the environment.

 - We hold ourselves accountable to deliver on our commitments.

-- We create lasting prosperity in the communities where we operate. - We generate value from our assets.
+- We create lasting prosperity in the communities where we operate.

+- We generate value from our assets.

-With the completion of the Feasibility Study for the Dumont Nickel Project in 2013, the focus for 2014 will shift to accelerating financing discussions with potential strategic or financial partners and the permitting process.
-The Company continues to work with its financial advisor, Rothschild, to arrange financing to fund all stages of the development of the Dumont Nickel Project.
-The Company will continue to explore options for financing through a combination of strategic partnerships, joint venture arrangements, project debt finance, offtake financing, royalty financing and other capital markets alternatives.
-The Company believes it can successfully implement its corporate strategy because of its unique strengths, depth of management experience and well-developed relationships in the nickel industry.
-However, current economic conditions are impacting the timing of the financing process and, while the Company remains optimistic that partnership and financing arrangements will be achieved in a timely manner, there is no assurance that any of the proposals or discussions held to date will lead to a binding proposal or to the signing of definitive agreements.
+The focus for 2015 will be to conclude financing discussions with potential strategic or financial partners and to complete the permitting process.
+Royal Nickel continues to work with its financial advisor, Rothschild, to arrange financing to fund all stages of the development of the Dumont Nickel Project.
+Royal Nickel continues active discussions for financing through a combination of strategic partnerships, joint venture arrangements, project debt finance, offtake financing, royalty financing and other capital markets alternatives.
+Royal Nickel believes it can successfully implement its corporate strategy because of its unique strengths, depth of management experience and well-developed relationships in the nickel industry.
+However, current economic conditions are impacting the timing of the financing process and, while RNC remains optimistic that partnership and financing arrangements will be achieved in a timely manner, there is no assurance that any of the proposals or discussions held to date will lead to a binding proposal or to the signing of definitive agreements.
+During the first quarter of 2015, efforts and resources are being concentrated on arranging financing and the permitting process.
+Royal Nickel has the following targeted key milestones to achieve the development of the Dumont Nickel Project: